sitraka-/comic-fables/README.md

 **Objective**:

-Design and build sonic objects that play a critical role in the speculative world you are tasked to explore.
+Design and build sonic objects that play a critical role in the world you are tasked to explore.
 These objects should mediate or facilitate newly emerging rituals shaped by the world’s socio-political, environmental, or technological structures.

 The final outcome will be a collective soundscape performance, telling framgments of a world by showcasing how these objects interact.
 This performance, akin to a devised play, will not tell a linear story but will instead present an exploration of critical ideas.